All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 Deputy Trainee - Law Enforcement

-The applicant must be currently registered or enrolled at a Basic Law Enforcement Academy within the State of Florida and completed/passed the Basic Abilities Test (BAT) for Law Enforcement in order to qualify for this position.
+THE APPLICANT MUST BE CURRENTLY REGISTERED OR ENROLLED AT A BASIC LAW ENFORCEMENT ACADEMY WITHIN THE STATE OF FLORIDA AND COMPLETED/PASSED THE BASIC ABILITIES TEST (BAT) FOR LAW ENFORCEMENT IN ORDER TO QUALIFY FOR THIS POSITION.
 The applicant agrees to attend all classes and labs required to successfully pass the curricula of the Basic Recruit Law Enforcement Academy and pass the FDLE State of Florida certification examination.
 During periods of class recess, the applicant agrees to perform various duties for the Indian River County Sheriff’s Office.
 The selected candidate must be able to pay for the Basic Law Enforcement Academy tuition and fees via self-sponsorship or, if applicable use their GI Bill.
 The Indian River County Sheriff’s Office shall not be responsible for any Basic Law Enforcement Academy costs.
 Academy graduates complete an extensive Field Training program covering all high liability areas, including driving, shooting, defensive tactics, agency policy and procedures and one-on-one training and evaluation with a certified Field Training Officer.
+The Indian River County Sheriff's Office is an equal opportunity employer offering employment opportunities without regard to race, color, religion, age, gender, national origin, marital status, disability, or any other legally protected status.
+We proudly recognize veterans' preference, and we are committed to a drug-free workplace.

 Qualifications / Prerequisites